emory/inc-mm-v4/_pages/sad.md

   - image_path: /assets/images/kintsugi-wide-sm.jpg
     alt: "Kintsugi"
     title: "Chapter 3: No Thirteenth"
-    excerpt: "Shattered into a million pieces."
+    excerpt: "Shattered into a million pieces, and I'd do it again and again and again."
     url: /post/completely-mental-part-three/
     btn_label: "Be Shattered"
     btn_class: "btn--danger"